-- Performance – Guarantee the contractor will complete the work as required by the contract.
+- Performance bond – Guarantee the contractor will complete the work as required by the contract.

 - Maintenance – Guarantee that a contractor will provide maintenance for a specified period of time.

 These include a broad scope of agreements that fall outside of the definition of a contract.
-There are four kinds of commercial.
+There are four kinds of commercial bonds.

 Penal bonds are frequently considered sureties.
 However, there is a distinct difference between them.
 Specifically, penal bonds do not require a bond.
 It was only required that the contract include an obligee and an obligor.
 However, it should be noted that this type is not generally used today.
 It was used more frequently prior to the early nineteenth century.

 Whether you need a surety or someone is asking you to play a part in their bond, it’s important to have an understanding of the kinds used in society and how they are applied in various circumstances.
 This knowledge ensures that, no matter what role you play in the bond, you will be able to meet your obligations and protect your interests in the agreement.

 Surety meaning is money given to support an undertaking that someone will perform a duty, pay their debts, and provide a guarantee that work will be done appropriately.
 We are the experts on the subject.
 Let us help you with all your bonding needs.
 If you have any more questions about what is the meaning of surety, please call us today.
 We appreciate the opportunity to earn your business, and want to be your one stop shop for all your needs.